-For years the West has been known for being the much stronger and competitive Conference, in fact in the last 20 years, the West teams have won 13 out of 20 NBA Championships.
+For years the West has been known for being the much stronger and more competitive Conference than the East, in fact in the last 20 years, the West teams have won 13 out of 20 NBA Championships.
 But believe it or not, in the last 40 years it is actually relatively balanced when it comes to East teams Vs West teams winning the NBA Championship.

 Do you think the divisions and Conferences are pointless in the NBA?
 Why not just have the best 16 teams make the NBA?
 Let’s take a look at how the NBA system works and if it really matters to divide up the teams.

 The major differences between the two conferences are the geographical region they fall under in the United States, and yes there is one team in Canada, the Toronto Raptors.

 The teams are divided by the Eastern region of the US and the Western region.
 A line is literally drawn down the middle of the US and an equal number of teams, in both Conferences.

 I am sure you can figure it out but on the left side o the line is the Western Conference teams and on the right is the Eastern Conference teams.